praekelt/feersum-nlu-api-wrappers/docs/TextClassifiersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **text_classifier_del**
-> TextClsfrInstanceDetail text_classifier_del(instance_name)
+> TextClassifierInstanceDetail text_classifier_del(instance_name)

 Delete named instance.

 Delete and return the details of the named text classifier instance.
+Deleted models can be reloaded from the trash with the create operation.

 ### Example
 ```python